cdl-geneseo/geneseo-dictionary/K/Korye.md

 # Korye

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Korye

 Created by  Unknown User (vas3), last modified on Apr 28, 2015

 noun.
 Ghanaian dancing or a Ghanain dance and drumming group.
 Used in Geneseo to denote the campus group.&quot;Korye put on a great show at the Ghana Gala this year.&quot;15% of students surveyed were familiar with the term.
 Of those surveyed 0% believed the word was of local origin.(Sigl, G-M, 2015)